Composition Electronic MusicThe study

 As a Composer for Electronic Music, you usually work as an independent professional on projects or assignments.
 You often collaborate with others and interact with different fields, such as visual arts, dance, or documentary.
 You know how to translate your artistic vision into the fitting sound or musical experience, and how to utilise technology for this.
 Additionally, it's essential to be able to switch quickly between various tasks, forge a link between your vision and its practical implementation, and involve others in your plans.

 For these reasons, the work field has a high demand for people who have learned more than ‘mastering a trick’, but who bring along their own vision and maintain a clear overview.
-As a graduate from our course, you have your own, well-substantiated vision on composing music in its various contexts.
+As a graduate from our study programme, you have your own, well-substantiated vision on composing music in its various contexts.
 That enables you to offer a valuable contribution to each project you’re involved with.
 In short: the professional field is looking for you!

 Composition Electronic MusicEnrolment and admission